 For instance, if your clients are expecting a child, then that needs to be taken into account when looking for an affordable plan that suits their needs.
 Or, if the client is a young and healthy individual with very little previous medical history, they may benefit from purchasing a plan with lower premiums and a higher deductible while also contributing to a health savings account (HSA).

 Tip #3: Let Your Clients Know About Potential Cost Assistance

 In many instances, purchasers do not need to bear the full financial burden of their health insurance on their own.
 Once you understand their unique circumstances (household income, number of family members, healthcare needs, etc.), you can help them uncover potential cost assistance measures, including:

 - Tax Credits: These credits are based on your clients’ income, and they cap monthly premiums between 2% and 9.5% of their total household income per household member.
-The less income an individual has, the lower the percentage of that income they will have to pay within the range above.
+The less income an individual has, the lower the percentage of that income they will have to pay.

 - Cost Sharing Reduction Subsidies: These subsidies lower out-of-pocket costs for deductibles, coinsurance, and copays related to covered medical services.
 Individuals whose incomes are between 100% and 250% of the federal poverty line are eligible for these subsidies.

 Additionally, depending on certain factors, clients in California could be eligible for Medi-Cal or the Children's Health Insurance Program (CHIP), which provides low-cost health insurance to children of families whose income exceeds the threshold for Medi-Cal eligibility.

 The Canopy Health network is an expansive, empathetic, and affordable healthcare offering that is committed to advocating for the health and wellness of the entire Bay Area region.
 If you would like to learn more about our network, our offerings, and our partners, please contact us by calling 888-8-CANOPY or by completing our contact form.